 Although she probably would have preferred her cave to remain stark, Margaret willingly accepted Malcolm's offerings of penance that included adorning her cave in order that it might be a more beautiful retreat for his precious bride.

-Did you enjoy this story about St. Margaret of Scotland?
+Did you enjoy this story about a married Catholic saint--St. Margaret of Scotland?
 Receive a free saint story every week in your email inbox.

 Enjoy this book which is devoted to telling the stories of the married saints.
 Learn about the lives of over two hundred saints and blesseds who became holy through a call to the married life.
 The book covers saints over the twenty centuries of the Church from the Blessed Virgin Mary and St. Joseph to St. Gianna Molla who died less than sixty years ago.
 Be inspired.
 Be challenged.
 Remember that you can be a saint, too.
 And ask for their help on your journey of faith.

 Feast Day (Optional Memorial): November 16th